breandan/kotlingrad/README.md

 class One<T: Group<T>>: Const<T>
 ```

-Users are forced to handle all subclasses when branching on the type of a sealed class, as incomplete control flow will not compile rather than fail silently at runtime.
+Users are forced to handle all subclasses when branching on the type of a sealed class, as incomplete control flow will not compile (instead of say, failing silently at runtime).

 [Smart-casting](https://kotlinlang.org/docs/reference/typecasts.html#smart-casts) allows us to treat the abstract type `Expr` as a concrete type, e.g. `Sum` after performing an `is Sum` check.
 Otherwise, we would need to write `(expr as Sum).e1` in order to access its field, `e1`.
 Performing a cast without checking would throw a runtime exception, if the type were incorrect.
 Using sealed classes helps avoid casting, thus avoiding `ClassCastException`s.